p

 The Seal-In silicone liner.

-I have to explain some more about this new model liner, made by Össur.
 A short, but rather technical story, specially for other amputees who like to know my experiences.

 Wearing this new Iceross Seal-In liner is very satisfatory untill now.

 For those who are not familiar with Össur liners: my Seal-In Dermo liner is a 3mm thick silicon stumpsock, which has to be put on the stump tightly without air remaining inside.
-After donning to the stump, the prosthesis socket can be put on.

 Special about the Seal-In model is a sealed rubber ring around the liner, designed to trap the air in the socket while donned tightly and press the remaining air away through the expulsion valve.